igsxf22/python_unreal_ardupilot/README.md

 - ArduPilot SITL
     - Mission Planner, Docker container, anything you can access with Dronekit or PyMavlink

+- Optional: A game model for your aircraft

 ## Set up
 This assumes you know the basics of Unreal Engine, and can start a new project, import custom unreal assets, and are familiar with blueprints